Casyfill/pyCombo/README.md

 partition = pycombo.execute(nx.karate_club_graph())
 ```
-Package supports [NetworkX](https://networkx.github.io/) graphs and `.net` files.
-Algorythm uses modularity score as a loss function,
+Package supports [NetworkX](https://networkx.org/) graphs, Pajek `.net` files, and adjacency matrices passed as numpy array or list.
-but you can use your own metrics as node weights with `treat_as_modularity=True` parameter
+Combo algorithm uses modularity score as a loss function, but you can use your own metrics as edge weights with `treat_as_modularity=True` parameter.

 #### Parameters